7 Speech Analytics Mistakes That Can Cost You Big

 Mistake #5: Not testing transcription accuracy

-So, if you’re looking for speech analytics platform to help you address your business problems within your contact center, here’s some things that you should be aware of.
+So, if you’re looking for speech analytics platform to help you address your business problems within your contact center, here are some things that you should be aware of.

 One, take a look at transcription accuracy.
 How accurate is the information that you’re gleaning from those call recordings or live conversations?